Traditional Chinese Hair Jewelry – Ming Style Diji & Tiaopai

 Tiaoxin (挑心)

 worn in the middle of the Diji's front, it is a long hairpin, inserted from the bottom up.
-The head of the hairpin is often styled as of the Buddha, Sanskrit characters, pagoda, and immortals.
+The head of the hairpin is often styled as statue of the Buddha, Sanskrit characters, pagoda, and immortals.

 Traditional Chinese Hair Jewelry - Ming Style Diji & Tiaopai-6